-Savor our FTC disclosure's epic tale here.
-The following article was last updated on Jul 29, 2024 ...
+Unfold our FTC disclosure melodrama here.
+The following article was last updated on Nov 20, 2025 ...

 Demystifying The Tool Calibration Process

-“A bit of ingenuity allows for all of them to be stressed and calibrated simultaneously, greatly simplifying the process.”
+“A bit of carburetor tool calibration experimentation allows for all of them to be stressed simultaneously, greatly simplifying the process.”

-Before I elaborate on the matter, note that synchronizing twin carburetors can be done without much difficulty using only one meter.
-First, plug one carb's outlet adaptor with your finger and then connect said meter to the other before taking a mental record of its reading.
-Next, switch which outlet is plugged versus metered and synchronize accordingly, repeating the process until you hit common ground per the instructions in your service manual.
+Before I elaborate on the matter, note that you can synchronize twin carburetors without much difficulty using only one meter.
+First, plug one carb's outlet adapter with your finger and then connect said meter to the other before taking a mental record of its reading.
+Next, switch which outlet you plug versus meter and synchronize accordingly, repeating the process until you hit common ground, per the instructions in your service manual.
+If you're new to this, a quick primer on carburetor tool calibration can save time and guesswork.

-The only information I collected for multi-unit calibration is that each individual meter should be stressed under an identical load before adjustments are made.
-A bit of ingenuity allows for all of them to be stressed simultaneously, greatly simplifying the process.
+The only information I collected for multi-unit calibration is that you should stress each individual meter under an identical load before you make adjustments.
+A bit of ingenuity allows you to stress all of them simultaneously, greatly simplifying the process.
 Below is what I came up with.

-Three T-connectors and a bit of vacuum hosing keep the Mightyvac hand pump pressure(s) completely balanced.
-Four outlets, each equidistant from each other, receive the same draw via a vacuum connection at the direct center.
+Three T-connectors and a bit of vacuum hosing keep the Mityvac hand pump pressure(s) completely balanced.
+Four outlets, equidistant from one another, receive the same draw via a vacuum connection at the direct center.
 Now it's just a matter of assembly.

-For this specific set of vacuum meters, a knob on each must be rotated clockwise or counter to adjust the sensitivity.
+For this specific set of vacuum meters, rotate each knob clockwise or counterclockwise to adjust the sensitivity.
 Loosening everything before slowly tightening is somehow a more accurate way to land in the "butter zone" for our Mightyvac.
 As the photo below points out, each dial is slightly off its mark, so calibration is definitely necessary.

-The service manual for our Hawk GT states that the carburetors should be within 40mm of one another with regards to vacuum pressure.
-I prefer more exacting figures, my end goal being a near-identical reading.
+The service manual for our Hawk GT states that the carburetors should be within 40 mm of one another with regard to vacuum pressure.
+I prefer more exacting figures, my end goal being a nearly identical reading.
 This means I'll need my meters to be equally accurate, if not more.

-My vacuum meters have a front side adjustment screw that's visibly located behind the lens.
-A twist of the wrist and all are exposed so that I can set things to an (inaccurate) zero before applying a vacuum and adjusting with more scrutiny.
-Pumping the Mityvac and tweaking the meters at different levels takes a bit of patience/precision but the end result is well worth it.
+My vacuum meters have a front-side adjustment screw that you can see behind the lens.
+A twist of the wrist exposes them all so that I can set things to an (inaccurate) zero before applying a vacuum and adjusting with more scrutiny.
+Pumping the Mityvac and tweaking the meters at different levels takes a bit of patience/precision but the end result is well worth it for carburetor tool calibration.

 How Do You Calibrate Your Accuracy Tools?